-The working principle of GRAVITY with the UTs is as follows.
 A bright wave front reference star (IRS7, 5.57" separation, $K = 6.5^{m}$) outside the 2" FoV of the VLTI is picked up by the UT Coudé star separator (STS) and imaged onto the GRAVITY IR wavefront sensors (called CIAO) located in each of the UT Coudé rooms.
 This bright reference star thus serves as an off-axis AO reference star.
 The wavefront correction is applied using the MACAO deformable mirrors.
 GRAVITY can also be used with the generic MACAO optical wavefront sensors on the UTs.
-Note that when observing with the ATs tip-tilt guiding at the telescope is performed by STRAP.
+When observing with the ATs, the adaptive optics correction is performed by NAOMI.